Imrest Tablets is a brand of medicine containing the active ingredient zopiclone.

 Things to be careful of

 Because Imrest will make you sleepy, you should not operate dangerous machinery or drive motor vehicles for 8 hours after you take it.
-Imrest may cause drowsiness or loss of coordination in some people.
-Even though you take Imrest at night, you may still be affected the next day.
-Make sure you know how Imrest affects you before you drive a car, operate machinery or do anything else that could be dangerous.
+You should also be careful the next morning when you wake up.
+Make sure you know how you react to Imrest before you drive a car or operate machinery.
+This is very important if you are taking other drugs that also make you drowsy.

 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.